-- 1. If the member has shares entered against his name in the Depository Register (maintained by The Central Depository (Pte) Limited), he should insert that number of shares.
+- 1. A member should insert the total number of shares held.
+If the member has shares entered against his name in the Depository Register (maintained by The Central Depository (Pte) Limited), he should insert that number of shares.
 If the member has shares registered in his name in the Register of Members (maintained by or on behalf of the Company), he should insert that number of shares.
-If the member has shares entered against his name in the Depository Register and shares registered in his name in the Register of Members, he should insert the aggregate number of shares.
-If no number is inserted, this form of proxy will be deemed to relate to all the shares held by the member. - 2.
-Due to the current COVID-19 situation in Singapore, a member will not be able to attend the Annual General Meeting.
-A member (whether individual or corporate) must appoint the Chairman of the Meeting as his/her/its proxy to attend, speak and vote on his/her/its behalf at the Annual General Meeting if such member wishes to exercise his/her/its voting rights at the Annual General Meeting.
-This proxy form can be accessed at the Company's website at the URL https://banleong.com/news-room/, and the SGX website at the URL https://www.sgx.com/securities/companyannouncements.
+If the member has shares entered against his name in the Depository Register as well as shares registered in his name in the Register of Members, he should insert the aggregate number of shares.
+If no number is inserted, this form of proxy will be deemed to relate to all the shares held by the member. - 2. (a) A member who is not a relevant intermediary is entitled to appoint not more than two proxies to attend, speak and vote at the AGM.
+Where such member's form of proxy appoints more than one proxy, the proportion of the shareholding concerned to be represented by each proxy shall be specified in the form of proxy, failing which the appointments will be deemed to have been made in the alternative. - (b) A member who is a relevant intermediary is entitled to appoint more than two proxies to attend, speak and vote at the AGM, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.
+Where such member's form of proxy appoints more than two proxies, the number and class of shares in relation to which each proxy has been appointed shall be specified in the form of proxy.